GreenyRepublic/Abacarnum-AgeOfSigmar/README.md

 ## Features
 - Simulates melee combat between two units until one side is entirely destroyed.
-- Can fight batch combats and numher-cruncht the results to an output file.
+- Can fight batch combats and numher-crunch the results to an output file.

 ## Planned Features